History of Formula One: Anglophone drivers and 1.5-litre engines (1962–1967)

 In 1967, Lotus introduced the Lotus 49, powered by the Ford-Cosworth DFV V-8 engine that was to dominate Formula One for the next decade.
-Like the Repco the Cosworth was light and compact but it was a real racing engine using 4-valve DOHC heads and delivered much more power.
+Like the Repco, the Cosworth was light and compact, but it used 4-valve DOHC heads and delivered much more power.
 Cosworth had aimed for 400 bhp and exceeded this when the engine first ran.
 The DFV was designed to be fully stressed (an idea pioneered by the Lancia D50).
-This allowed Chapman to design a monocoque that ended just after the driver's seat while the Brabham were still using a very classic tubular frame that supported the engine, the gearbox, and the rear suspension wishbones.
+This allowed Chapman to design a monocoque that ended just after the driver's seat while the Brabham were still using a classic tubular frame that supported the engine, gearbox, and rear suspension wishbones.
 The newborn DFV suffered from frequent failures due to excessive vibration from the flat-plane crank, forcing Keith Duckworth to redesign several parts and allowing Hulme to win the World Drivers' Crown on reliability.

 1967 also saw a remarkable result by Rhodesian driver John Love with a 2.7-litre four-cylinder Cooper-Climax.
 Love, who was in his forties and although seen as one of the finest drivers in Southern Africa was not a major star, led and finished second in that year's South African Grand Prix.
 Love's obsolete Cooper was originally designed for the short races of the Tasman Series; to run a full Grand Prix, Love added two auxiliary fuel tanks.
 Unfortunately, the auxiliary tank's fuel pump failed and forced him to refuel after having led most of the race.

 By the late 1960s, overseas races outside Europe formed about a third of the championship in any year.
 The core of the season remained the European season run over the Northern Hemisphere summer, with overseas races usually falling at the start or end of the season, a pattern which has continued to this day.
 There were also a number of non-championship races run outside Europe; the South African Grand Prix was occasionally one of these.
-British and English-native speaking drivers dominated the racing scene in the 1960s.
-Britons Graham Hill, Jim Clark, John Surtees and Jackie Stewart won 7 championships combined in that decade- Australian Jack Brabham won 2 championships, New Zealander Denny Hulme won a championship in 1967 and American Phil Hill won a championship in 1961.
-In addition to British and English-native speaking drivers, the British teams dominated the racing scene during this period as well, with British-built Cooper, BRM, Lotus and Brabham cars as well as French-built Matra cars entered by British team Tyrrell.
+Native English-speaking drivers dominated the racing scene in the 1960s, most of them British.
+Britons Graham Hill, Jim Clark, John Surtees and Jackie Stewart won 7 championships combined in that decade; Australian Jack Brabham won 2 championships; New Zealander Denny Hulme won a championship in 1967; and American Phil Hill won a championship in 1961.
+In addition, the British teams dominated the racing scene during this period, with British-built Cooper, BRM, Lotus, Brabham and McLaren cars as well as French-built Matra cars entered by the British privateer team Matra International of Ken Tyrrell.